dpad46/dpad46/README.md

 <h1 align="center">Hi, I'm <a href="https://danielholker.com/">Daniel Holker</a> 👋</h1>
-<p align="center">I'm a third year Computer Science and Music student at McGill University.
+<p align="center">I'm a Computer Science and Music graduate from McGill University.
 I like games.</p>

 <h2>Some stuff I've worked on...</h2>
   <br>